Richard Frank Salisbury

 A prolific writer, he authored or co-authored some 20 books, monographs and reports, more than 60 articles and numerous other reviews and commentaries.
 His most notable books are From Stone to Steel (1962), Vunamami (1970), and A Homeland for the Cree (1986).

 Salisbury's influence was felt not only through his academic writings – he produced many high-impact research and policy reports on critical social issues of the day.
 He regularly engaged these issues as an anthropological consultant and public policy voice.
 His leadership on the impact study of the James Bay Project, a hydro-electric mega-complex, helped the James Bay Cree and the Government of Quebec work out the historic James Bay and Northern Quebec Agreement (1975).
 The Agreement was the first treaty (a 'comprehensive claims settlement' in the language of the 1970s) to be signed with an Indigenous people in Canada since the 1920s.
-It became a model for subsequent modern treaties, seeking terms for reconciling Indignous autonomy, economic justice and cultural aspirations with the jurisdictional claims and development plans of provincial and federal governments.
+It became a model for subsequent modern treaties, seeking terms for reconciling Indigenous autonomy, economic justice and cultural aspirations with the jurisdictional claims and development plans of provincial and federal governments.